 I caught up with Corey to discuss his first six months of leading growth at Baremetrics—and what’s to come next.

 Geoff Roberts: Hey, Corey!
-Why don’t we kick things off by talking through what were you doing prior to Baremetrics?
+Why don’t we kick things off by talking through what you were doing prior to Baremetrics?

 Corey Haines: Sure, so when I graduated from college and it was time to line up a job, I finally landed an interview with an Amazon sellers agency.
 Long story short, I tried to make it clear beforehand but apparently they didn’t realize that I hadn’t actually graduated yet so two minutes into the phone interview they told me to apply again in three months and hung up on me.
 Frustrated, I went back to my next class and Googled “best places to work in San Diego,” and found an internship with a SaaS start-up called Cordial that hired me later that week.